Withdrawal from the University

 Students withdrawing for medical reasons do not need any special verification to do so, but must use the withdrawal form.
 Medical withdrawal is not used for the illness of a family member.
 When processing a medical withdrawal, the student should check the box titled "Medical" on the withdrawal form.
-Students processing a medical withdrawal can petition the Bursar's office for a tuition waiver.
-In some cases, when there is significant concern about individual or community health, the director of University Health Services can require students who have processed a medical withdrawal to obtain medical clearance for re-enrollment.
+Students processing a medical withdrawal can petition the Bursar's office for a possible tuition waiver.
+In some cases, when there is significant concern about individual or community health, the director of University Health Services (or designee) can require students who have processed a medical withdrawal to obtain medical clearance for re-enrollment.

 Military withdrawal is available only to students who are actively serving members (Active Duty and Reserve Duty Components) of the U.S. armed services (not a contractor or civilian working for the military) who are unable to meet class requirements (attendance and other participation requirements, including web-based activities) due to orders to relocate.